containers/buildah/docs/buildah-config.md

 Add a *port* to expose when running containers based on any images which will be built using the specified container.
 Can be used multiple times.
+If *port* has a trailing `-`, and is already set, then the *port* is removed from the config.
+If the port is set to "-" then all exposed ports settings are removed from the config.

 **--shell** *shell*